Presentation of Arctic animals for preschoolers. Presentation "The Extraordinary Arctic". Progress of direct educational activities

-Polar shark The polar shark belongs to the category of little-studied fish.
-Knowledge about it is negligible.
-This is primarily due to the fact that the fish lives in harsh cold waters, and besides, it prefers to spend most of its life at depth.
+Polar shark The polar shark belongs to the category of little studied fish.
+Knowledge about her is insignificant.
+This is primarily due to the fact that the fish lives in harsh, cold waters, and besides, prefers to spend most of its life at depth.
 This is a predator.
-You can meet him in the White Sea, in the southern regions of the Barents Sea and in the waters of the Pechora Sea.
-In size, the polar shark successfully competes with the great white shark.
+You can meet him in the White Sea, in the southern regions Barents Sea and in the waters of the Pechora Sea.
+According to its size polar shark successfully competes with the white shark.
 The length of her body reaches 6.5-7 meters.
-The weight fluctuates within a ton.
+Weight fluctuates within a ton.

-Killer whale The killer whale belongs to the dolphin family. the most intelligent, good-natured and safest creatures on earth in the minds of people.
-What about good nature is unknown, but as for the brains, the killer whale is smarter than any dolphin.
-Her intelligence is in second place after the human.
+Killer whale Killer whale belongs to the dolphin family. the most intelligent, good-natured and safe creatures on earth in the minds of people.
+It’s unknown what it’s like about good nature, but when it comes to brains, the killer whale is smarter than any dolphin.
+Her intelligence is in second place after human intelligence.
 She is the smartest animal on the planet.
-This mammal lives in all seas and oceans, but has a much greater predilection for cool and cold waters than for warm ones.
+This mammal lives in all seas and oceans, but has a much greater preference for cool and cold waters than for warm ones.
 Prefers to live in the Arctic Ocean.

-Eider common Both birds and animals feel the lack of heat even in summer in the Far North.
-They have adapted to use it economically and protect themselves from the cold.
-Geese and ducks, protecting their eggs from cooling, line their nests with a layer of fluff.
-Among the northern ducks, the common eider nesting in colonies (along the coasts of the White, Baltic and Barents Seas) is especially famous.
+Common eider Both birds and animals feel the lack of heat in the Far North even in summer.
+They have adapted to use it sparingly and protect themselves from the cold.
+Geese and ducks line their nests with a layer of down to protect their eggs from cooling.
+Particularly famous among the northern ducks is the common eider, which nests in colonies (along the coasts of the White, Baltic and Barents seas).
 The down plucked from the chest and belly by this duck is rightfully considered the best heat-insulating material.
-It has long been collected from nests, and then used in products that must be very light and warm.
-The elastic layer of this most valuable reddish-gray down lies under the eggs.
-Leaving the nest, the eider also covers the eggs with fluff from above, so that they do not cool down and are not stolen by predators.
+It has long been collected from nests and then used in products that should be very light and warm.
+An elastic layer of this valuable reddish-gray fluff lies under the eggs.
+When leaving the nest, the eider also covers the eggs with down on top so that they do not get cold and are not stolen by predators.

-Guillemots Guillemots are the most common inhabitants of the bird colonies of bustling seabird colonies on the steep rocky shores of the northern seas.
-They lay only one large green or blue egg.
+Guillemots Guillemots are the most common inhabitants of the bird colonies of noisy colonies. seabirds on steep rocky shores northern seas.
+They lay just one large green or blue egg.
 And they incubate him almost continuously.
-Before leaving the cliff ledge and flying out to sea, the bird hands the egg to a "spouse" (or "spouse") already waiting in line to incubate.
-Therefore, in the upper part of the egg, heated by the guillemot, a temperature of about 3839 ° is maintained.
-However, the lower part of the egg, although it lies on the paws of the bird, is strongly cooled, and its temperature can drop to 5 or even 1 °.
+Before leaving the rock ledge and flying out to sea, the bird passes the egg to its “mate” (or “wife”), who is already waiting for his turn to incubate.
+Therefore, in the upper part of the egg, heated by the guillemot, the temperature is maintained at about 3839°.
+However, the lower part of the egg, although it lies on the bird’s paws, is greatly cooled, and its temperature can drop to 5 or even 1°.

 White Owl.
-No less interesting is the adaptation to the protection of eggs and chicks from the cold in the snowy owl, which is widespread throughout the tundra zone.
-These birds are among the first to start breeding in the tundra, even at 2030-degree frosts.
-Having laid the first egg on the frozen ground, without bedding, the female no longer flies off the nest.
-At this time, the male supplies her with food for small rodents.
-She lays eggs (7, 8 and even 9) every other day, and therefore the hatching of chicks in owl nests is greatly stretched.
+No less interesting is the adaptation to protect eggs and chicks from the cold of the snowy owl, which is widespread throughout the tundra zone.
+These birds begin to breed in the tundra among the first, even at 2030-degree frosts.
+Having laid the first egg on the frozen ground, without bedding, the female no longer flies from the nest.
+At this time, the male provides her with food for small rodents.
+She lays eggs (7, 8 and even 9) every other day, and therefore the hatching of chicks in owl nests is greatly extended.
 This makes a lot of biological sense.
-After the older owlets turn days old and the needs of the offspring for food increase, the female, having left their older brothers and sisters to incubate the eggs and warm the chicks, she, together with the male, begins to catch and bring prey to the chicks.
+After the older owlets are one day old and the offspring’s food needs increase, the female, leaving the eggs to incubate and the chicks warm to their older brothers and sisters, together with the male, begins to catch and bring prey to the chicks.

 Fighting the cold.
-The very appearance of Arctic animals testifies to the incessant struggle with the cold.
-Thick, very long fur of the polar fox, polar bear, reindeer, thick and dense plumage of guillemots and other sea birds or, conversely, very loose plumage of a white owl that retains a lot of air, a thick layer of subcutaneous fat in seals protect animals from heat loss.
+The very appearance of Arctic animals testifies to the constant struggle against the cold.
+Thick, very long fur of the polar fox, arctic fox, polar bear, reindeer, thick and dense plumage of guillemots and other seabirds or, conversely, very loose plumage of the snowy owl, retaining a lot of air, thick layer subcutaneous fat in seals they protect animals from heat loss.
 Animals put on very thick and dense fur or plumage in the fall, on the eve of the arrival of a long, harsh winter.
-Keeping warm many Arctic animals helps and compact physique.
-They are characterized by the small size of the protruding parts of the body, short legs, ears, birds have beaks.
+A compact build also helps many Arctic animals stay warm.
+They are characterized by the small size of the protruding parts of the body, short legs, ears, and beaks in birds.
 (Compare, for example, the arctic fox and the fox.)
-The large body size of many arctic inhabitants also gives them advantages in conserving heat.
+The large overall body size of many arctic inhabitants also gives them heat-saving advantages.

-Coloring birds and animals.
+Coloring of birds and animals.
 Most animals and birds in winter are white or very light in color.
-In some, such as the white owl or polar bear, it persists all year round.
+Some, such as the snowy owl or polar bear, retain it all year round.
 The biological meaning of this phenomenon is interpreted differently.
-This coloration is often considered patronizing, helping predators to hunt and their victims to hide from danger.
-It is also believed that light-colored animals radiate less heat and do not cool as much.
+This coloration is often considered protective, helping predators to hunt and their victims to hide from danger.
+It is also believed that light-colored animals emit less heat and do not cool down as much.
 However, all this is not entirely true.
-The snowy owl, for example, stands out so much in summer against the backdrop of a snowless tundra that there is no reason to consider its coloring as patronizing.
-As it was found, the whitening of fur or plumage is associated with an increased release of heat by animals, which, of course, is very important in the conditions of the Arctic.
+The white owl, for example, stands out so much in the summer against the backdrop of the snowless tundra that there is no reason to consider its coloring protective.
+It has been established that whitening of fur or plumage is associated with increased heat release by animals, which, of course, is very important in the Arctic conditions.

-The polar bear The polar bear, the main enemy of the seal, needs no less ice and snow drifts.
-The whole life of this predator, especially the male, passes in wanderings through the ice fields.
-Among the ice, he feels most confident, easily swims through wide openings, finds his way through seemingly impassable heaps of hummocks.
+Polar bear No less in need of ice and snow drift, the main enemy of the seal, the polar bear.
+The entire life of this predator, especially the male, is spent wandering across ice fields.
+Among the ice, he feels most confident, easily overcomes wide openings by swimming, and finds his way through seemingly impassable piles of hummocks.
 Bears spend part of the year on land.
-In autumn they come out to the mountainous arctic islands.
-Having chosen a secluded place in a hollow or on a hillside, the female lies down in a shallow hole in the snow, leaving the blizzard to take care of the shelter.
-The blizzard sweeps a large snowdrift over the she-bear.
-In it, she finally completes the construction of the lair, spends the whole winter, gives birth and feeds cubs with milk.
-In the spring, together with the grown-up babies, the mother goes to the sea ice and continues the journey interrupted in the fall.
+In autumn they come out to the mountainous Arctic islands.
+Having chosen a secluded place in a ravine or on a hillside, the female lies down in a shallow hole in the snow, leaving further work on providing shelter to the blizzard.
+The blizzard sweeps a large snowdrift over the bear.
+In it she finally completes the den, spends the whole winter, gives birth and feeds the cubs with milk.
+In the spring, together with the grown-up babies, the mother goes to sea ice and continues the journey interrupted in the fall.

 Walruses.
-In addition to the polar bear and the seal, the walrus and the narwhal are especially characteristic of the Arctic.
-The walrus is the largest of the living pinnipeds.
-Males and females have tusks, with which the animals plow up the muddy seabed, extracting their main food of mollusks.
-Narwhal large dolphin spends all year round among the Arctic ice.
+In addition to the polar bear and the seal, the most typical animals for the Arctic are the walrus and the narwhal.
+The walrus is the largest living pinniped.
+Both males and females have tusks, with the help of which the animals plow up the muddy sea soil, obtaining their main food of mollusks.
+Narwhal large dolphin spends all year round among arctic ice.
 Its main feature is a long, straight tusk, which develops only in males (the purpose of the tusk is still unclear).

-Narwhal In the order of cetaceans, there are a huge number of different species of mammals.
-The most notable among them are the narwhals.
-They owe such popularity to their long horn or tusk, which sticks out directly from the mouth and reaches a length of 3 meters.
+Narwhal There are a huge number of cetaceans in the order of cetaceans. various types mammals.
+The most notable among them are narwhals.
+They owe their popularity to their long horn or tusk, which protrudes straight from their mouth and reaches a length of 3 meters.
 Such a tusk weighs 10 kg.
-Narwhal is a fairly large animal.
-In length, some representatives of this species reach 5 meters.
-The usual length fluctuates within 4 meters.
-The weight of the male is one and a half tons.
+The narwhal is a fairly large animal.
+Some representatives of this species reach 5 meters in length.
+The usual length ranges from 4 meters.
+The male weighs one and a half tons.
 Females weigh from 900 kg to a ton.
 Narwhals have a thick layer of subcutaneous fat.
-This is not surprising, since their whole life takes place in the cold waters of the Arctic Ocean.
-The region of the Canadian Arctic Archipelago, Greenland and Svalbard are their favorite places.
+This is not surprising, since their entire life passes in the cold waters of the Arctic Ocean.
+The Canadian Arctic Archipelago region, Greenland and Spitsbergen are their favorite places.
 They also like the waters near Franz Josef Land and Novaya Zemlya.
-During winter, they can be found in the bays of the Bering Sea.
-Here they get right up to the Commander Islands.
-In this cold season, they are also frequent guests in the White Sea.
+During winter they can be found in the bays of the Bering Sea.
+Here they get all the way to the Commander Islands.
+During this cold season they are also frequent guests in the White Sea.

 Lemming When winter comes and snow falls, a relatively calm and prosperous life begins for lemmings, the most characteristic small rodents of the tundra.
-In summer, they become prey for many animals and birds.
-Arctic foxes and snowy owls, ermines and gulls feed on them and feed their offspring.
-Even the polar bear, if he finds himself on land, catches and eats lemmings.
-In autumn, these rodents move to the lowlands and spend the winter under the cover of snow, in warm nests made of grass stems.
-Here, under the snow, they are well provided with food by various plants and successfully reproduce.
+In summer they become prey for many animals and birds.
+Arctic foxes and snowy owls, stoats and gulls feed on them and raise their offspring.
+Even a polar bear, if it finds itself on land, catches and eats lemmings.
+In the fall, these rodents move to the lowlands and spend the winter under the cover of snow, in warm nests made from grass stems.
+Here, under the snow, they are well supplied with food various plants and reproduce successfully.

-Arctic fox (polar fox) Sea ice makes the island accessible to land animals.
-On ice bridges, for example, foxes and even reindeer enter the remote islands of the Arctic Ocean.
-On the ice of frozen rivers at the beginning of winter, arctic foxes migrate to the south.
-In this beast, the soles of the paws are securely covered with hair.
+Arctic fox (polar fox) Sea ice makes the islands accessible to land animals.
+For example, arctic foxes and even reindeer cross ice bridges to remote islands of the Arctic Ocean.
+At the beginning of winter, Arctic foxes migrate south along the ice of frozen rivers.
+The soles of this animal's paws are securely covered with hair.
 Prudent nature did this so that the animal would not freeze them.
-The ears are also wrapped in thick fur and are quite small.
-This does not prevent the fox from hearing perfectly.
+The ears are also covered with thick fur and are quite small.
+This does not prevent the arctic fox from hearing perfectly.

-Ringed seal The ringed seal is native to the harsh Arctic region.
+Ringed seal The ringed seal is a native inhabitant of the harsh Arctic region.
 It belongs to the family of true seals and lives in almost all waters of the Arctic Ocean.
-This animal can be found near the Kola Peninsula and in the Bering Strait.
-The ringed seal living in the Arctic cannot boast of large forms.
-The length of her body rarely reaches one and a half meters.
-Basically, it grows up to 1.35-1.4 meters.
+This animal can also be found near Kola Peninsula, and in the Bering Strait.
+The ringed seal, which lives in the Arctic, cannot boast large forms.
+The length of its body rarely reaches one and a half meters.
+Basically it grows to 1.35-1.4 meters.
 Grows up to 10 years.
-The weight is 70 kg.
+Weight is 70 kg.
 Females are slightly smaller than males.
-This beast has an excellent sense of smell, perfect sharp hearing and excellent eyesight.
-The body of the seal is thick and therefore visually seems short.
+This animal has an excellent sense of smell, perfect acute hearing and excellent vision.
+The seal's body is thick and therefore visually appears short.
 The ringed seal is an excellent swimmer and diver.
-A depth of 50 meters is not the limit for her, she can safely stay under water for 20 minutes.
-The life expectancy of these amazing animals is an average of 40 years.
+A depth of 50 meters is not the limit for her; she can easily stay under water for 20 minutes.
+The lifespan of these amazing animals is on average 40 years.

-Harbor seal The harbor seal lives in the eastern and western parts of the Arctic Ocean.
-In the east, these are the Bering Sea, the Chukchi Sea and the Beaufort Sea.
-The body length of an ordinary seal ranges from 1.85 m, weight is 160 kg.
-Males are somewhat larger than females, otherwise they are practically the same.
+Common seal The common seal lives in the eastern and western parts Arctic Ocean.
+In the east it is the Bering Sea, the Chukchi Sea and the Beaufort Sea.
+The body length of a common seal ranges from 1.85 m, weight is 160 kg.
+Males are slightly larger than females, but otherwise are practically the same.
 She lives for years.
 Males live 10 years less.
 This animal lives in coastal waters, ignoring long journeys.
-At the end of summer and autumn, it lies on spits and shoals subject to ebbs and flows.
-Avoids open places and wide banks.
+At the end of summer and autumn it lies on spits and shallows subject to ebbs and flows.
+Avoids open areas and wide banks.
 Swims and dives well.

-Reindeer Reindeer can be found in the west of the Kola Peninsula, in Karelia, in Kamchatka, in Western Chukotka.
-There is also in the north of Sakhalin.
-It lives in large numbers on the islands of the seas of the Arctic Ocean, feels great in Alaska and northern Canada.
-The largest number of deer is observed on the Taimyr Peninsula.
-The harsh tundra, forest tundra, and northern taiga are the places where the animal has existed for many thousands of years.
-It is perfectly adapted to both mountainous areas and plains.
-The reindeer is divided into wild and domestic.
-Currently, there are much more domestic deer.
+Reindeer Reindeer can be found in the west of the Kola Peninsula, Karelia, Kamchatka, and Western Chukotka.
+It also exists in the north of Sakhalin.
+It lives in large numbers on the islands of the Arctic Ocean and thrives in Alaska and northern Canada.
+The most a large number of deer are observed on the Taimyr Peninsula.
+The harsh tundra, forest-tundra, and northern taiga are the places where the animal has existed for many thousands of years.
+It adapted perfectly to both mountainous areas and plains.
+Subdivided reindeer into wild and domestic.
+Currently, there are much more domesticated deer.

 Flora and fauna of the Arctic

-1. Form students' idea of the natural zone of the Arctic deserts.
-To acquaint with the peculiarities of the nature of the Arctic.
+1. Form the student’s idea of natural area Arctic deserts.
+Introduce the peculiarities of the Arctic nature.
 Show the influence of the natural conditions of the Arctic on the flora and fauna.
-Learn about the animals and plants of the Arctic.
-Identify signs of adaptability of animals and plants to living conditions.
+Introduce animals and plants of the Arctic.
+Identify signs of adaptation of animals and plants to living conditions.

-The Arctic (from the Greek arktikos - northern), the northern polar region of the Earth, including the outskirts of the continents of Eurasia and North America, almost the entire Arctic Ocean with islands, as well as the adjacent parts of the Atlantic and Pacific oceans.
-There is an ice zone on the islands of the Arctic.
+The Arctic (from the Greek arktikos - northern), the northern polar region of the Earth, including the outskirts of the continents of Eurasia and North America, almost the entire Arctic Ocean with islands, as well as adjacent parts of the Atlantic and Pacific oceans.
+There is an ice zone on the Arctic islands.

 The sun in the Arctic never rises high above the horizon.
-Its rays skim over the surface of the earth, giving it very little heat.
-That is why here is the realm of ice and snow.
+Its rays glide over the surface of the earth, giving it very little heat.
+That's why here is the kingdom of ice and snow.
 The climate of this polar region is very diverse.
-Cold gusty winds roam the silent expanses of snow.
+Cold gusty winds blow across the silent snowy expanses.
 The islands are covered with a thick ice shell.
-Only in some places on the islands it is not there, but even here the land freezes many meters deep.
-The soil on the Arctic islands is almost never formed.
+Only in some places on the islands is it not present, but even here the land freezes many meters deep.
+There is almost no soil formation on the Arctic islands.

-But not only the islands are covered with a thick ice shell, but the Arctic Ocean itself.
-In 1932 the Northern Sea Route was passed for the first time.
-Therefore, caravans of ships regularly move along the important route.
-They are driven by powerful icebreakers.
+But not only the islands are covered with a thick ice shell, but also the Arctic Ocean itself.
+In 1932, the Northern Sea Route was traversed for the first time.
+That's why important way Caravans of ships move regularly.
+They are led by powerful icebreakers.

-What a miracle - miracles: Heaven caught fire!
-Oh, it burns - a flame burns Above the sparkling ice!
-Who lit the wonderful fire, the golden bonfire of heaven?
+What a miracle - miracles: The skies caught fire!
+Oh, it’s burning - the flame is blazing Above the sparkling ice!
+Who lit the wonderful fire, the golden fire of heaven?
 There is no one behind the cloud.
-It's light pouring from the sky.
+This is light pouring from the sky.

 Winter in the Arctic polar night.
 For several months in a row the sun does not appear at all - darkness!
-The moon is shining in the sky, the stars twinkle.
-Sometimes there are amazingly beautiful auroras - like a multi-colored, iridescent curtain sways in the dark sky.
+The moon is shining in the sky, the stars are twinkling.
+Sometimes auroras of amazing beauty appear - like a multi-colored, iridescent curtain swaying in the dark sky.

 Slide 7

 Summer in the Arctic is very short.
-The polar day is set.
+Polar day is setting in.
 It is as long as the polar night.
-The sun does not hide behind the horizon at all.
+The sun doesn't disappear behind the horizon at all.
 But it occupies a very low position in the sky.
-The sun's rays fall so obliquely that they only glide over the surface of the Earth.
-Therefore, it is heated very weakly.
-Only the shores and the coastal part of the islands are freed from snow and ice in summer.
+Sun rays fall so obliquely that they only skim across the surface of the Earth.
+Therefore, they heat it very weakly.
+Only the shores and coastal parts of the islands are free of snow and ice in summer.
 The air temperature here at this time rises slightly above zero.

 Slide 8

 Few living creatures have adapted to life in the difficult conditions of the ice zone.
-On the stones of the islands there are lichens, similar to scale.
+Lichens, similar to scum, are found on the rocks of the islands.

-But suddenly comes across a green ice floe.
-Where is she from?
+But suddenly a green ice floe comes across.
+Where is she here from?
 It turns out that there are tiny plants that can live on snow and ice.
 They are called SNOW ALGAE.

 Slide 10